-At Malaria Consortium we incorporate economic considerations into all of our work.
-We believe in providing sound evidence of the economic benefits of implementing projects and initiatives by including costing elements in our proposals and in our technical advice.
+We therefore incorporate economic considerations into all our work.
+We provide sound evidence of the economic benefits of implementing projects and initiatives by including costing elements in our proposals and in our technical advice.

 As part of our advocacy efforts, we also work with governments and key stakeholders to ensure that funding for critical health issues remains high.